zzhenglab/ai4chem/book/lecture-04.md

   language: python
   name: python3
 ---
+---
+jupytext:
+  text_representation:
+    extension: .md
+    format_name: myst
+    format_version: 0.13
+    jupytext_version: 1.16.4
+kernelspec:
+  display_name: Python 3
+  language: python
+  name: python3
+---

-# Lecture 3 - SMILES and RDKit
+# Lecture 4 - PubChem, REST API, and CAS Numbers

-> Start with the SMILES language, practice tiny steps, then use RDKit to draw, edit, and analyze molecules.
-Finish with PubChem lookups.
+> This lecture builds carefully from the basics of PubChem URLs to more advanced lookups.
+> We use **short code blocks** with lots of comments and notes.
+At the end, we connect this with a real dataset of ligands using CAS numbers.

 ```{contents}
 :local: